indrekis/FATImage_TCMD_plugin/ReadMe.md

 Installation
 ============

-As usual for the TCmd.
+As usual for the TCmd: can be installed manually and archive with pluginst.inf provided, TCmd would propose to install the plugin when opening the archive.

 Works in Double Commander for Windows.

 Binary releases available [here](https://github.com/indrekis/FDDImage_TCMD_plugin/releases).